From Corleone to Brooklyn: Plot

 According to plan Scalia and Berni take refuge in a hotel the evening before they plan to testify against Barresi.
 After realizing that the man guarding the door is missing, Berni must take Scalia somewhere else to hide.
 He takes him to Joe's Restaurant and Pizzeria, where the head of the restaurant, Luigi, allows them to hide in his apartment upstairs.
 Meanwhile, two of Barresi's men enter the restaurant aiming to murder Berni and Scalia.
 However, a group of robbers enter immediately after, prompting Barresi's men to engage in shootout with the robbers, then flee the scene.
 Berni and Scalia exit Joe's Restaurant to track down the two men who left the restaurant, but are instead ambushed by a street gang.
 Police arrive to the scene of the ambush, where they arrest Berni and Scalia after receiving a report of two dangerous men, one armed, in the area.
 They do not initially believe that Berni is an Italian police officer.
 After Berni convinces them to take him to Lieutenant Sturges, who is sitting on the court case of Barresi, Berni and Scalia are free to begin their testimony against Barresi.
 When Scalia takes the stand to testify against Barresi, however, he claims that he does not know the man and has never seen him in his life, causing the judge to order Barresi to be set free.

 Outside the court house, Scalia is shot dead by a gunman on the roof, revealed to be a clerk working at the hotel in which Berni and Scalia stayed when they first arrived in New York.
 The film ends with Berni searching Scalia's jacket pockets and finding a note stating that, if he were to die, let it be known that the man who goes by Vito Ferrando is actually Michele Barresi, providing Berni with the evidence he needs to bring Barresi down.
+Scalia arrests Barresi and says he's bringing him to Italy to stand trial.
+A defiant Barresi tells Scalia that he doubts whether they'll make it back there.